What Is a User Story?

 Use Paper Cards

-User stories initially were born from extreme programming and literature around it talking about story cards rather than user stories.
+Initially, user stories were born from extreme programming and literature around it talking about story cards rather than user stories.
 It is because the stories were captured on paper cards.

-If you are in the office, it can have a tangible benefit.
+- If you are in the office, it can have a tangible benefit.

 The central role of stories is to communicate information.

-Therefore, make them visible.
-Whether it’s in Chisel, or physically on walls; having them visible readily fosters collaboration, creates transparency, and makes it obvious when there are too many stories too quickly.
+Whether in Chisel or physically on walls, having visibility fosters collaboration and transparency.
+It makes it obvious when there are too many stories.

 Creating a great user experience is more than just having well-crafted user stories.

 Beyond this, they’re not good at capturing technical requirements.
-If you need to communicate an architectural element, then write a technical story.
+If you need to communicate an architectural element, write a technical story.

 Remember – user stories are about enabling you to move fast and develop as quickly as possible.

 User Story vs. Use Case